 - If you buy at a premium resort, you will be able to rent those points faster and make more cash than if you had a non-premium resort.
 We show you how to rent points and turn it into cash in this blog!

 - The extra bonus is in deciding 7-11 months from your use year if you will be using those points or renting them.
-If you will be renting, you want to rent in the 7-11 month time frame as DVC Rental Store will pay $16 a point (they pay the most) at a premium resort in the 7-11 month window.
-Any points at a non-premium resort or in the 0-6 month window are only $14.50 a point.
+If you will be renting, you want to rent in the 7-11 month time frame as DVC Rental Store will pay $16 a point (we pay the most) at a premium resort in the 7-11 month window.
+Any points at a non-premium resort or in the 0-7 month window are only paid at $14.50 a point.

 - If you want to make the most money, you could buy more points than you need at a premium resort, knowing that it is a highly sought after resort.
 You can then rent the extra points and build your wallet along the way!
 Think of it as an investment or side hustle.

 How your Home Resort can Affect Your Experience

 Location, location, location.
-You hear that all the time in business.
+You hear that all the time in business and real estate.
 Location matters.
 Well, in my opinion, location matters for your home resort too!
-Bay Lake, Polynesian, and Grand Floridian are all located close to Magic Kingdom; while Boardwalk & Beach Club are located close to Epcot.
+Bay Lake, Polynesian, and Grand Floridian are all located close to Magic Kingdom; while BoardWalk & Beach Club are located close to EPCOT.
 Vero Beach & Hilton Head are located close to the beach.

 If you are a parent with small children, you know nap-time is almost as vital as water, so why not choose a resort that is close to the park you will spend most of your time visiting?
 You can easily leave the park, take some naps, come back refreshed and ready for more excitement!
 If you’d rather spend time at the beach, and only want a day at Disney, then check out Vero Beach instead of one of the resorts around Walt Disney World.